Ivana Lučića 5, Zagreb

 Development of an end-effector for physical human-robot interaction and physiotherapy

-Languge of the Master thesis: English
+Language of the Master's thesis: English

-Mentor: Doc. dr. sc.
+Mentor: Asst.
+Ph.D.
 Marko Švaco

-Comentor: Doc. dr. sc.
+Commenter: Asst.
+Ph.D.
 Tadej Petrič – homepage

 Musculoskeletal disorders (MSDs) are referred to as the pandemic of the modern world.
 They account for the majority of all recognized diseases in the European Union and cause millions of lost working days each year.
 MSDs are soft tissue injuries caused by sudden impact, force, vibration, and unbalanced positions.
 The treatment of MSDs has been summarized in several clinical practice guidelines.